itchef/regauge/CONTRIBUTING.md

 ## Open Development

-All code level work for rg-cli happens on [Github](https://github.com/itchef/rg-cli).
+All code level work for regauge happens on [Github](https://github.com/itchef/regauge).
 External contributors are welcome to send pull requests which will go through the review process by the core team.

 ## Branch Organization